-The answer is "no" - if you petition to terminate your own parental rights, your petition will be denied.
-However, if the custodial parent is agreeable to terminating your parental rights, you could coordinate and cooperate such an effort.
+The answer is "no." If you petition to terminate your own parental rights, your petition will be denied.
+However, if the custodial parent is agreeable to terminating your parental rights, you could coordinate and cooperate on this.
 There are some key aspects of this scenario of which you have to be aware.

 The custodial parent and I have agreed to terminate my parental rights - now what?